CyrilCermak/modular_architecture_on_ios/README.md

 ## Test results

-The following sections show the results of the applications described in terms of the four metrics mentioned: application size, memory usage, compile time and cold start time.
+The following sub-sections show the results of the applications described in terms of the four metrics mentioned: application size, memory usage, compile time and cold start time.

 ### App size

 ![App size benchmarking results](assets/benchmarking/app-size.png) The results of the application size measurements are shown in the table above.
 Dynamic and static linking are shown in the columns, while the four different architectures are shown in the rows.
-Each cell is then divided into three smaller cells.
-The first cell shows the total size of the application bundle, the second shows the size of the main executable, and the third shows the size of the Frameworks folder.
-As there is no such folder for statically linked applications, this cell is marked 'n/a' in the table.
-Dynamic linking is also not possible with the monolithic architecture and is therefore also marked 'n/a'.

 The results of the statically linked application for the four-layer and protocol modular architectures show the expected results of having a similar size to the monolithic application, although slightly smaller.

-The 4-layer dynamically linked application is about 30% larger than the static monolithic application, showing the overhead of packaging the same code in 300 different dynamic frameworks.
+The four-layer dynamically linked application is about 30% larger than the static monolithic application, showing the overhead of packaging the same code in 300 different dynamic frameworks.

 The core-separated application has an application bundle size that is